getcellm/cellm/README.md

 A single paper is misclassified because the original inclusion and exclusion criteria were summarized in one sentence.
 This is a good example, however, because it shows that these models rely entirely on your input and can make mistakes.

 ## Why?
 My girlfriend was writing a systematic review paper.
 She had to compare 7.500 papers against inclusion and exclusion criterias.
-I told her this was a great use case for LLMs but I quickly realized that individually copying 7.500 papers in and out of chat windows was a total pain.
+I told her this was a great use case for LLMs but quickly realized that individually copying 7.500 papers in and out of chat windows was a total pain.
 This sparked the idea to make an AI tool to automate repetitive tasks for people like her who would rather avoid programming.
 I think Cellm is really cool because it enables everyone to automate repetitive tasks with AI to a level that was previously available only to programmers.

 She still did her analysis manually, of couse, because she cares about scientific integrity.